knpuniversity/phpstorm/knpu/refactoring.md

 Now that I have this here I'm realizing that `getEm()` is not that great of a name choice.
 So back to `command+t`, select rename from the menu and change it to `getEntityManager` to make my code a little clearer.
-When we do that I get a summar ydown here of all the spots in our project where PHPStorm sees `getEm()`.
+When we do that I get a summary down here of all the spots in our project where PHPStorm sees `getEm()`.
 Click the "Do Refactor" button to rename this and all the other spots in the code that need updating.
 Sah-weet!